 To program it will take if equipped with a FTDI (USB to serial) cable.

-Wemos continues to offer innovative and performing cards with this version Pro.
-However no need to invest in this new card if you have a project object connected to the base of the firmware ESP Easy .
-That’s a shame, but limit development team (yet) the size of the firmware to 512kb for compatibility with the first ESP8266 cards, except to compile you even your firmware.
+Wemos continues to offer innovative and performing boards with this version Pro.
+However no need to invest in this new board if you have a project object connected to the base of the firmware ESP Easy .
+That’s a shame, but limit development team (yet) the size of the firmware to 512kb for compatibility with the first ESP8266 boards, except to compile you even your firmware.
 In this case, follow this tutorial .
-On the contrary, if you have a greedy project in memory or need to use an external antenna to connect to a distant WiFi network, this new card is a great choice.
+On the contrary, if you have a greedy project in memory or need to use an external antenna to connect to a distant WiFi network, this new board is a great choice.